 Since so many Chinese are connected online, a “small” platform could be home to tens of millions of users, which you could be missing out on.
 Let’s look at the most prominent players out there that you can’t afford to miss.

 Also known as Weixin in Chinese, this mobile platform is one of the most versatile messaging apps on the market.
 This app is even gaining popularity in the States.

 As an online business, you can use WeChat to connect with potential business partners in China, not just customers.
 Its user-friendly interface makes it easy to handle e-commerce transactions and accept direct payments.

 There is also advertising space available, which works similarly to Facebook.
-You can target specific demographics and create custom ads-tailored for what the user is searching for, in this space.
+You can target specific demographics and create custom ads-tailored for what the user is searching for in this space.

-People refer to Sina Weibo as the Chinese version of Twitter, which becomes evident after the first glance.
+People refer to Sina Weibo as the Chinese version of Twitter, which becomes evident at first glance.
 It used to have the same character limit until November 2016, the same seamless integration of multimedia content, and the same excellent opportunities to quickly reach out to potential customers while staying engaged with past customers to strengthen your brand’s image.